Mexican cuisine: Beverages

+Café de olla, Mexican spiced coffee sweetened with piloncillo.

 Chocolate played an important part in the history of Mexican cuisine.
 The word "chocolate" originated from Mexico's Aztec cuisine, derived from the Nahuatl word xocolatl.
 Chocolate was first drunk rather than eaten.
 It was also used for religious rituals.
 The Maya civilization grew cacao trees and used the cacao seeds it produced to make a frothy, bitter drink.
 The drink, called xocoatl, was often flavored with vanilla, chile pepper, and achiote.
 Tejate is another Mexican beverage made from cacao.
+Coffee is also popular in Mexico; Café de olla is a traditional preparation of coffee with cinnamon and piloncillo.

 Alcoholic beverages from Mexico include tequila, pulque, aguardiente, mezcal and charanda. wine, rum and beer are also produced.
 The most common alcoholic beverage consumed with food in Mexico is beer, followed by tequila.
-A classic margarita, a popular cocktail, is composed of tequila, cointreau and lime juice.
+A classic margarita, an internationally popular cocktail, is composed of tequila, triple sec and lime juice.
+The paloma is also prepared with tequila; it may be prepared as a highball of tequila and grapefruit-flavored soda or as a Collins of tequila, grapefruit juice, and sparkling water.

 Rompope is believed to have been originally made in the convents of the city of Puebla, Mexico.
 The word rompope is a derivation of the word rompon, which is used to describe the Spanish version of eggnog that came to Mexico.

 A popular soft drink from Mexico is Sangria Señorial a sangria-flavored, non-alcoholic beverage.
 Sangria is a Spanish drink that was introduced by Spaniards, as was Horchata and Agua de Jamaica.